mgama1/mgama1.github.io/_posts/2024-02-24-color_palette.md

-if only we can identify these clusters and maybe take the mean of the of each cluster to get the average cluster color ...hey wait that's K-means clustering! if you are not familiar with k-means or need a refresher, k-means is an unsupervised learning algorithm meaning that we don't have labels to out input, just like our pixels, generally speaking, given a set $$S = x^{(1)},x^{(2)}, \ldots , x^{(n)} ; x^{(i)} \in \mathbb{R}^d $$
+if only we can identify these clusters and maybe take the mean of the of each cluster to get the average cluster color ...hey wait that's K-means clustering! if you are not familiar with k-means or need a refresher, k-means is an unsupervised learning algorithm meaning that we don't have labels to our input, just like our pixels, generally speaking, given a set $$S = x^{(1)},x^{(2)}, \ldots , x^{(n)} ; x^{(i)} \in \mathbb{R}^d $$
 - initialize cluster centroids(means) $$ \mu _1,\mu _2, \ldots ,\mu _k \in \mathbb{R}^d $$ randomly
 - then Repeat until convergence:
   - for every i, set $$C^{(i)} := argmin \| x^{(i)} -\mu _j \|^2 $$
   - for every j, set $$\mu _j := \frac{\sum_{i=1}^n 1 \{c^{(i)}=j\} x^{(i)} }{\sum_{i=1}^n 1 \{c^{(i)}=j\}} $$

-this is just a facncy way to say let every point to belong to the cluster with the nearest centroid then recalculate the cluster means. you can check [statquest](https://www.youtube.com/watch?v=4b5d3muPQmA&t=113s) for an awesome explaination of the algorithm SO back to the code all we have to do is fit the pixels to the K-means model, where the number of clusters is the number of colors in the palette that we want. and just like that their centroids are the colors of the palette for a more visually pleasing palette we will sort it by hue
+this is just a fancy way to say let every point to belong to the cluster with the nearest centroid then recalculate the cluster means. you can check [statquest](https://www.youtube.com/watch?v=4b5d3muPQmA&t=113s) for an awesome explanation of the algorithm SO back to the code all we have to do is fit the pixels to the K-means model, where the number of clusters is the number of colors in the palette that we want. and just like that their centroids are the colors of the palette for a more visually pleasing palette we will sort it by hue